 The continued increase in coastal population leads to increased coastal development, which places greater numbers of structures at risk for damage from coastal hazards.
 Coastal hazards like storm surge, hurricane force winds and flooding place this population at risk; the risk is greater if they are not aware of the natural hazards that surround them and steps they can take to mitigate it.

-Eight of the top 10 most expensive natural disasters in our Nation were caused by coastal storms.
+Six of the top 10 most expensive natural disasters in our nation were caused by coastal storms.
 Using the 2010 census population counts, it has been determined that 39 percent of the U.S. population live in counties subject to significant coastal flooding during the 1-percent annual-chance flood event.

 Because of the importance of understanding the nation’s coastal flood risk, FEMA has initiated coastal flood risk studies for 100 percent of the populated coastline as part of its Risk Mapping, Assessment and Planning (Risk MAP) effort.
 Through the Risk MAP effort, FEMA is updating the nation’s coastal Flood Insurance Studies (FISs) and Flood Insurance Rate Maps (FIRMs), where appropriate, and publishing new FIRMs in densely populated areas that were not previously mapped.